hvernhes/SnowCrash/level13/ressources/readMe.md

-# LEVEL 13: Exploiting UID Verification
+# Level 13: Exploiting UID Verification

 ## Goal
 Retrieve the token by manipulating the UID check in the `level13` binary using GDB.